smonette/summer2017_hao/week4/readme.md

 ## Final Deliverables
-- Slack me the URL to your repo
+- Slack me the URL to your repo by middle of next week
-- Slack me the URL to your site
+- Slack me the URL to your site by middle of next week

 ### Not sure where to start?
 1. Ask Ian can buy you a Sketch subscription with his Microsoft AMEX.